Hello. My name is Julia Leitao da Cunha van Opzeeland.

 Shortly after this we moved to the Netherlands and it wasn't long before I started feeling horribly depressed.
 I developed hypothyroid symptoms, I was tired all the time, my brain was in a constant fog and my memory started failing me.
 I could not remember anything.

 Finally the day arrived where I decided to change all those feelings of being down and depressed, I simply wanted to feel good again.
+I asked my Dutch doctor for a pill to heal everything, but there was no pill.
+He did not give me anything at all to help me get better.
 This is where my path into nutrition and learning about my own body began.
 I used my investigative skills to dig into this fascinating new world and it all finally started to make sense.
 I fell in love with what I was learning and how I was beginning to feel.